3453carlos/recursive/README.md

 In order to build any recursive routine taking into account the above, we can use the following method:

 -First, get an exact definition of the problem.
-- Next, determine the size of the complete problem to solve.
+-Next, determine the size of the complete problem to solve.
 This will determine the values of the parameters in the initial call to the procedure or function.
 -Third, solve the base case in which the problem can be expressed not recursively.
 This will ensure that point 1 of the test is met previous.